CMPSC-305-Allegheny-College-Fall-2023/lab04/writing/reflection.md

 Questions:

 1. Describe the general application of your database.
+Please discuss your data and include some clear and meaningful discussion about the types of information can be retrieved.
     + `TODO`
 2. How current is the data that you used?
     + `TODO`